St. Simon

 St. Simon is a parish of the Antiochian Orthodox Christian Archdiocese of North America.
 As a member of the Antiochian Archdiocese we follow the liturgical practice and canonical discipline of our Archdiocese and Patriarchate.
 All our services are in English.

-Liturgy is generally served at St. Simon once a month, usually at 4:30pm on the first Sunday of the month.
+Liturgy is generally served at St. Simon once a month, usually at 10:00am on the first Saturday of the month.
+Please check the calendar for upcoming services and us the "contact us" form below if you have any questions.

-Upcoming Services at St. Simon Church
+Upcoming at St. Simon Church:

-Sunday, April 14th: Divine Liturgy 4:30pm
+Saturday, April 26th: Divine Liturgy 10:00am

 St Simon Church is located at 226 E. Harding Ave.
 Ironwood, MI 49938